 Resources for Seeking Creative Partnership

 Do you ever experience imposter syndrome?
-Ever feel like creative work is isolating?
+Ever feel like creative work is isolating without a creative partner?

 If the answer is yes, you’re not alone.
 Many creatives encounter this, particularly those who work with video, including me.

 The stress that solo work can put on creatives is real.
 Inspired by my own experience, we sought to explore these common feelings of isolation amongst creatives in our latest series, Partnered.
 We wanted to see how the experiences and work of video creators change when they are paired with a dedicated creative partner — and we couldn’t think of a better fit for this than Bryan Francisco.

 Bryan is an experienced videographer, content creator and YouTuber who values collaboration and understands, first-hand, the benefits of having a creative partner.
 We paired Bryan with five video professionals who each had two days with him to produce a major project.